learnopenscience/TOPS-Modules-Objectives-Outlines/README.md

 # Transform to Open Science (TOPS) OpenCore Modules Objectives and Outlines
 OpenCore modules objectives and outlines developed during the curriculum sprint.
+See [instructions on how to contribute](https://github.com/learnopenscience/TOPS-Modules-Objectives-Outlines/blob/main/INSTRUCTIONS.md).

 __Learning Objectives__